joaohenggeler/eternal-wanderer/Source/README.md

 * `save_archive_copy`: enable to save a lossless copy of the raw recording for archival purposes.
 Although this copy is smaller than the raw footage, it's still significantly larger than the lossy recording.

 * `screen_capture_recorder_settings`: the Screen Capture Recorder device settings.
 Any previous settings are temporarily cleared from the registry before applying these changes.
 As such, you should only change a setting if you don't want its default value.
 If `capture_width` or `capture_height` are null, these will be set to the screen's physical width and height, respectively, in order to record the entire screen.
-If `default_max_fps` is null, it will be set to the `framerate` parameter from `raw_ffmpeg_input_args`.
+If `default_max_fps` is null, it will be set to the `-framerate` parameter from `raw_ffmpeg_input_args`.
 If this parameter isn't specified, then the setting is set to 60.
 Note that this is just the device's maximum frame rate.
 The recording frame rate is specified in `raw_ffmpeg_input_args`.
 Refer to the [Screen Capture Recorder documentation](https://github.com/rdp/screen-capture-recorder-to-video-windows-free#configuration) for a list of all possible settings.

 * `raw_ffmpeg_input_name`: the input device used to capture the screen.
 This should be the Screen Capture Recorder device.

 * `raw_ffmpeg_input_args`: the input arguments used to capture the screen.
-Set a parameter to null if it's meant to be used as a flag (e.g. `-shortest`).
 Refer to the [FFmpeg documentation](https://ffmpeg.org/ffmpeg-all.html) for a list of all possible parameters.
 In particular, see [this tutorial](https://trac.ffmpeg.org/wiki/Capture/Desktop) to learn about the best parameters to use when capturing the screen with FFmpeg.

 * `raw_ffmpeg_output_args`: the output arguments used to generate the raw recording footage.